-The result is a delicious tiny morsel with a small amount of caffeine.
+In this tutorial, I will show you step-by-step how to make chocolate covered coffee beans.
+The result is a delicious tiny morsel with a small burst of caffeine and a bit of crunch.
 A creamy chocolate coating naturally softens the bitterness of the coffee bean.

-Types of Chocolate for Chocolate-Covered Coffee Beans
+Types of Chocolate to Use

 Dark Chocolate